Section 6: Signals and Cues

 Visual cues should be smooth and should not detract from the performance.
 When possible, visual cues should seem to be a part of the choreography.
 Multiple signals should be avoided.

 No force real — or implied — should be used, including grabbing and physically positioning the dog.
-Touch is allowed, but only as a demonstration of praise.
+Touch is allowed, but only as a demonstration of praise or as part of a move.

-Handler signals appearing to lure the dog into performing are not allowed.
-In props classes, the prop should not be used as a lure, either.
+Handler signals appearing to lure the dog into performing are not allowed except in Rookie.
+In classes in which props are allowed, the prop shall not be used as a lure.

-It is the handler’s responsibility, prior to entering the ring, to arrange a subtle signal for the music steward to start the music.
+Where applicable, it is the handler’s responsibility, prior to entering the ring, to arrange a signal for the music steward to start the music.

-At the beginning and conclusion of the performance, the handler shall acknowledge the audience with a courteous nod, bow or wave.
+At the beginning and conclusion of the performance, it is recommended that the handler acknowledge the audience with a courteous nod, bow or wave.
 Handlers may choose to acknowledge their dog at the conclusion of the performance before acknowledging the audience.